-MPI Keynote Speaker — Performing “The Cost of Paying Attention” for Meeting Professionals International Philadelphia
+MPI Philadelphia Keynote: “The Cost of Paying Attention”

-Being the MPI keynote speaker is its own kind of test: you’re performing for the people who hire performers.
-On February 22, 2024, I delivered “The Cost of Paying Attention” to the Philadelphia chapter of Meeting Professionals International — a room full of event planners, sourcing managers, and meeting designers.
-You don’t get tougher critics, and you don’t get more rewarding feedback when it lands.
+Being the MPI keynote speaker is its own kind of test: you perform for the people who hire performers.
+On February 22, 2024, I brought “The Cost of Paying Attention” to the Philadelphia chapter of Meeting Professionals International – a room full of event planners, sourcing managers, and meeting designers.
+No tougher crowd.
+And no better feedback when it lands.

 About the Event

 Meeting Professionals International (MPI) is the global association for the meetings and events industry.
-Its Philadelphia chapter brings together event planners, hotel sales leaders, AV producers, and the people who actually build the meetings the rest of us attend.
+Its Philadelphia chapter brings together event planners, hotel sales leaders, AV producers – the people who actually build the meetings the rest of us show up to.

-The February 22, 2024 chapter event featured my keynote “The Cost of Paying Attention” — a session that mixes mentalism, storytelling, and a usable framework for the most undervalued currency in event design: human attention.
+The February 22, 2024 chapter event featured my keynote, “The Cost of Paying Attention.”
+It blends mentalism, storytelling, and a usable framework for the most undervalued currency in event design: human attention.

 My Role at the Event